Intrapersonal

 The Somatic Marker

-Where it hits your body first.
-Heat in the neck, shallow breath, clenched jaw.
+Where the trigger lands in your body first.
+Heat in the neck, a shallow breath, a clenched jaw.

 Step 3